 Cut the necessary holes through the roof and ceiling and install the vent connector as shown in Figure 4.
-Make sure that the installation meets the local codes and/or The National Fuel Gas Code ANSI Z223.1 (Latest Edition) or CGA/CAN B149 Installation Code (latest edition).
+Make sure that the installation meets the local codes and/or The National Fuel Gas Code ANSI Z223.1 (Latest Edition) or CGA/CAN B149 Installation Code (Latest Edition).

-NOTE: For installations requiring both horizontal and vertical runs, the following rule must be followed: Total length of straight pipe (both horizontally and vertically) must not exceed the allowable length listed in the "Through The Wall" section of the table for total number of elbows used.
+NOTE: For installations requiring both horizontal and vertical runs, the following rule must be followed: Total length of straight pipe (both horizontally and vertically) must not exceed the allowable length listed in Table 4, Table 5, or Table 6 for the total number of elbows used.